2019 Arkansas–Pine Bluff Golden Lions football team

-The 2019 Arkansas–Pine Bluff Golden Lions football team represents the University of Arkansas at Pine Bluff in the 2019 NCAA Division I FCS football season.
-The Golden Lions are led by second-year head coach Cedric Thomas and play their home games at Simmons Bank Field in Pine Bluff, Arkansas as members of the West Division of the Southwestern Athletic Conference (SWAC).
+The 2019 Arkansas–Pine Bluff Golden Lions football team represented the University of Arkansas at Pine Bluff in the 2019 NCAA Division I FCS football season.
+The Golden Lions were led by second-year head coach Cedric Thomas and played their home games at Simmons Bank Field in Pine Bluff, Arkansas as members of the West Division of the Southwestern Athletic Conference (SWAC).

-Previous season

-The Golden Lions finished the 2018 season 2–9, 1–6 in SWAC play to finish in a tie for last place in the West Division.

 Preseason

 Preseason polls

 The SWAC released their preseason poll on July 16, 2019.
 The Golden Lions were picked to finish in fifth place in the West Division.

 Preseason all–SWAC teams

 The Golden Lions placed four players on the preseason all–SWAC teams.